casefabric/guide/docs/engine/authorization.md

 ### Tenant Roles are not Case Roles
 Note that the term `role` in the CMMN defined authorization is something quite different than the roles that tenant users have.
 The `CMMN role` is defined within a single case, and only applies to that single case.
 Tenant roles apply to all cases across the tenant.

 A good example is a case of a Patient Treatment record.
 Within a hospital, there can be many persons with the role `Doctor`.
-Such a role would typically be associated with the `TenantUser` in the Cafienne Engine.
+Such a role would typically be associated with the `TenantUser` in the CaseFabric Engine.
 At the case instance level, where a particular patient is being treated, we have the case role `Treating Physician`, which can only be filled by a `Doctor` obviously, but not all doctors in the hospital are the treating physician for one particular patient.

 ### Case Team
-In order to honour this distinction, every case instance inside the Cafienne Engine has a `CaseTeam`.
+In order to honour this distinction, every case instance inside the CaseFabric Engine has a `CaseTeam`.
 This team consists of a set of members that each have one or more `CaseRoles` assigned.
 Case roles are defined in the case definition.

 ![Image](assets/engine/definecaseroles.png)